-Rome will be one of the 12 cities that host the 2020 UEFA European Football Championship.
-The other 11 cities (seven of which are also capital cities) are Amsterdam, Baku, Bilbao, Bucharest, Budapest, Copenhagen, Dublin, Glasgow, London, Monaco and Saint Petersburg.
-There will be 11 stadiums that can accommodate more than 50,000 fans, while seven counties are set to host the final tournament for the first time (Azerbaijan, Denmark, Hungary, Republic of Ireland, Romania, Russia and Scotland).
+Rome will be one of the eleven cities that will host UEFA EURO 2020.
+The other ten cities (seven of which are also capital cities) are Amsterdam, Baku, Bucharest, Budapest, Copenhagen, Glasgow, London, Munich, Seville and St. Petersburg.
+There will be eleven stadiums with a capacity of over 50,000, while six counties are set to host the final tournament for the first time (Azerbaijan, Denmark, Hungary, Romania, Russia and Scotland).

-Italy will be hosting the European Championship for the third time, with the final of this tournament already having been held at the Stadio Olimpico in Rome twice (1968 and 1980).
-A total of 51 matches will be played, the first of which will take place at the aforementioned stadium (it can hold 68,000 spectators) on 12 June 2020 following the opening ceremony.
-On 1 December, the draw for the final tournament will take place, although it’s still to be confirmed where exactly this will happen.
-The tournament’s mascot will be presented at the end of March 2019, when the European qualifying matches are set to begin.
+Italy will be hosting the EURO for the third time, with the final of this tournament having already been held at the Stadio Olimpico in Rome on two occasions (1968 and 1980).
+A total of 51 matches will be played, the first of which will take place at the Stadio Olimpico (with a 25% capacity, equal to around 16,000 spectators) on 11 June 2021 following UEFA's decision to postpone the competition for one year due to the Covid-19 pandemic.

 The tournament’s concept.
-UEFA want EURO 2020 to be a “pan-European football festival”.
-It’ll be a 24-team tournament that will take place in 12 cities.
-However, only one city (London) will host the semi-finals and final.
-UEFA chose to do this to get a number of federations, countries and cities involved in organising it in order to promote a spirit of shared participation within the European football family 60 years on from the first European Championship tournament.
+UEFA want EURO 2020 to be a “pan-European festival of football”.
+It will be a 24-team tournament that will take place in eleven cities for the group stage, the round of 16, and the quarter-finals; however, only one city (London) will host the semi-finals and final.
+UEFA's objective behind this choice was to involve a greater number of associations, countries and cities in the organisation of the event in a spirit of substantial and shared participation within the European football family on the occasion of the 60th anniversary of the first European Championship tournament.

 The “Euros for Europe” concept came into being in December 2012, when then-UEFA President Michel Platini’s proposal based on this idea was approved by the UEFA Executive Committee in London.
-In April 2013, European federations were sent invitations to bid to stage games at the tournament, 32 of which declared an interest in doing so in September of that year.
+In April 2013, European federations were sent invitations to bid on hosting games at the tournament, 32 of whom declared an interest in doing so in September of that year.
 On 25 April 2014, UEFA announced that 19 cities had submitted dossiers.
 There were two bids for both the Finals Package and Standard Package, while there were 17 bids for just the Standard Package.

 |Munich||Germany||Football Arena Munich|